Go to Homepage

 Bishkek hotels for business travellers, Hyatt Regency

 Also in the top-end range are a few locally-run Kyrgyz hotels.
-The Ak Keme Hotel (formerly the Pinara, 23, Prospect Mira, www.akkemehotel.com), 8km from downtown, has some decent amenities including an indoor pool, gym, sauna and two restaurants – one of which is on the 11th floor with views over the mountains.
-Rooms are not quite Hyatt standard but at US$160 for a single they offer good value for money.
-If Ak Keme draws a blank with your taxi driver, try asking for Pinara, the hotel’s former incarnation.
+The Ak Keme Hotel (once the Pinara, 23, Prospect Mira, www.booking.com, tel: [996-312] 540-143), eight kilometres from downtown, has some decent amenities including an indoor pool, gym, sauna and two restaurants – one of which is on the 11th floor with views over the mountains.
+Suits can also take advantage of their same-day laundry service.
+Rooms are not quite Hyatt standard but they offer good value for money.
+If Ak Keme draws a blank with your taxi driver, try asking for Pinara, the hotel’s older incarnation.

-An interesting choice is four-star, hotel-within-a-hotel, Club Hotel Dostuk (429 B, Frunze Street, tel: [996-312] 284-251).
+An interesting choice is four-star, hotel-within-a-hotel, Club Hotel Dostuk (5/fl, 429 B, Frunze Street, www.dostuk.kg, tel: [996-312] 433-888).
 This hotel wins in the oddest location stakes as it occupies the fifth floor of the less luxurious Dostuk Hotel in downtown Bishkek.
 Staff will tell you that this means they can offer a higher standard of service.
-The Club Hotel Dostuk has 33 rooms, plasma TV, WiFi and an onsite nightclub.
+The Club Hotel Dostuk has 33 room and an onsite nightclub.
 Perhaps the whole thing is just a glorified club floor.

 Bishkek budget hotels and mid to low range accommodation usually arrives in the guise of a guesthouse.
 And these are plentiful.
 Well-equipped Bishkek guest houses run from around US$50 a night.
-One such guesthouse with a good reputation is Guest House Asia Mountains (1-a, Leneinaya Street).
-For around US$50 you can expect a clean single room with a bathtub, and breakfast is included.
-The hotel even offers laundry service and has an onsite sauna and bar with extra meals available upon request.
+One such guesthouse with a good reputation is Hotel Asia Mountains (1-a, Leneinaya Street, tel: [996-312] 690-234).
+For under US$100 you could expect a clean single room with a bathtub, and breakfast is included.
+The hotel even offered laundry service and had an onsite sauna and bar with extra meals available upon request.
+Do check on these items when travel reopens.

 The Hotel Sayakhat-Asia (5A, Dushanbinskaya Street) offers rooms with mini-bar, WiFi, and cable TV, but no bathtubs.
-The Alpinist Hotel (113 Panfilov Street, www.alpinist.centralasia.kg, [996- 312] 595-647) is geared to the more outdoorsy adventure crowd (note the climbing wall) but it has remained a popular option for years.
-At US$45 dollars a night it’s easy to see why.
-Rooms are clean and have Internet access.
+The Hotel Alpinist (113 Panfilov Street, www.alpinist.kg/en/, [996- 312] 595-647) is geared to the more outdoorsy adventure crowd but it has remained a popular option for years.
+At US$80-$90 a night it’s easy to see why.
+Rooms are clean and have internet access.
 The slightly disconcerting statement “here you will have breakfast, lunch and dinner” need not be taken literally.

-Also popular is the Guest House Radison (259 Abdymomunov Street, www.radisonhouse.com, tel: [996-312] 323-181), which has the added benefit of an English speaking family.
-Be warned, Radison is located within what is possibly the most difficult building to find building in Bishkek.
+Also popular earlier was the Family Guesthouse, previously the Guest House Radison (259 Abdymomunov Street, tel: [996-312] 323-181), which had the added benefit of an English speaking family.
+Be warned, the Family Guesthouse is located within what is possibly the most difficult building to find in Bishkek.
 Armed with a picture and map, you may still have trouble, made more difficult with a recent gate upgrade, taking it from green to grey.
-To prevent such difficulties Radison will arrange a taxi to wait for you at the airport and bring you directly to the hotel any time of day.
-From November, 2009 until April, 2010 the whole hotel is closed for renovations.
+To prevent such difficulties the guesthouse will arrange a taxi to wait for you at the airport and bring you directly to the hotel any time of day.
+More rooms arrived late 2015 with the addition of a new wing.
+The rest is up to your imagination.

 Send us your Feedback / Letter to the Editor